OpenEvalProject/evals/manuscripts/elife-34801/v2/manuscript.md

 ## Abstract

-10.7554/eLife.34801.001 The training of PhD students and early-career scientists is largely an apprenticeship in which the trainee associates with an expert to become an independent scientist.
+The training of PhD students and early-career scientists is largely an apprenticeship in which the trainee associates with an expert to become an independent scientist.
 But when is a PhD student ready to graduate, a postdoctoral scholar ready for an independent position, or an early-career scientist ready for advanced responsibilities?
-Research training by apprenticeship does not uniformly include a framework to assess if the trainee is equipped with the complex knowledge, skills and attitudes required to be a successful scientist in the 21 st century.
+Research training by apprenticeship does not uniformly include a framework to assess if the trainee is equipped with the complex knowledge, skills and attitudes required to be a successful scientist in the 21st century.
 To address this problem, we propose competency-based assessment throughout the continuum of training to evaluate more objectively the development of PhD students and early-career scientists.

 ## Core competencies and subcompetencies